 kubectl patch serviceaccount default -p '{"imagePullSecrets": [{"name": "registry-<your-registry-name>"}]}'

-Use the two nodes and run multiple instances of your application at once.
-To do this, create a Deployment of your app, which is the object Kubernetes uses to maintain the desired state of your running containers.
-Run the following command to launch the app live in the cluster:
+Finally, you can deploy the app.
+To create a Deployment of your app, which is the object Kubernetes uses to maintain the desired state of your running containers, run the following command.
+This launches the app live in the cluster:

 kubectl create deployment my-python-app --image=registry.digitalocean.com/<your-registry-name>/my-python-app